Reporting

 The Corporate level is designed for large organizations and business groups.

-It allows centralizing ESG data from multiple subsidiaries or geographies and adapting it to different regulatory frameworks.
+It allows centralizing ESG data from multiple subsidiaries or geographies and adapting it to different regulatory frameworks, including the non-financial reporting directive and other EU sustainability standards.

 It is not just a report, it is a global strategic vision.